Cloudzero/cloudzero-uca-tools/README.md

       "template": {
         "timestamp": "$timestamp",                  # Timestamp will be replaced automatically or from the input data source "granularity": "DAILY",                     # Granularity can be HOURLY, DAILY or MONTHLY.
-See notes below for usage "context": "Cost-Per-Fake-Customer",   # You can have up to 5 telemetry streams per context "id": "$unit_id",                           # Will be replaced using data from your data CSV "target": {},                               # Use {} to map to all spend or use a combination of tags and keywords to get more specific
+See notes below for usage "element-name": "$element_name",            # Will be replaced using data from your data CSV "filter": {},                               # Use a filter to map spend to a combination of tags, dimensions, accounts, etc...
         "telemetry-stream": "test-data",            # Unique name for this telemetry stream
-        "value": "$unit_value"                      # Will be replaced using generated data or data from your data CSV },
+        "value": "$value"                           # Will be replaced using generated data or data from your data CSV },
       "settings": {
         "generate": {
-          "mode": "exact",                            # Can be exact, random, jitter or allocation "jitter": 15,                               # if mode is jitter, this value defines the range "allocation": 100000                        # if mode is allocation, this value defines the total amount to be allocated
+          "mode": "exact",                          # Can be `exact`, `random`, `jitter` or `allocation` "jitter": 15,                             # if mode is jitter, defines the +/- random range to applie to the $value "allocation": 1000                        # if mode is allocation, defines the total amount to be allocated across elements in your data file
         },
         "api_key": "<YOUR API KEY HERE>"            # Also can be provided at runtime via the CLI.
 Get an API key at https://app.cloudzero.com/organization/api-keys
       }
     }

 ##### A note on using MONTHLY granularity.
-MONTHLY is a special granularity that when used instructs the UCA toolkit to expand the provided year and month to all possible days in the current month.
+MONTHLY is a special (non-standard) granularity that can only be used with the UCA toolkit.
+MONTHLY will expand the input data over the year and month provided to all possible days in a given month to create DAILY UCA telemetry.

 For example if you have this input data:

-     unit_id,granularity,timestamp,unit_value
+     element_name,timestamp,value
-     "SuperDogs, Inc",Monthly,2022-10-1,8
+     "SuperDogs, Inc",2022-10-1,8
-     "CoolCats, LLC",Monthly,2022-10-1,229
+     "CoolCats, LLC",2022-10-1,229

 This will expand to 61 events, 31 for "SuperDogs, Inc" and 31 for "CoolCats, LLC" (31 days in October)

 #### Data CSV
-The data CSV defines the input data you wish to feed into the template.
-This tool will produce matching UCA records for all rows in your data CSV for each hour or day as defined.
-The following example has 13 "customers" and can be used as input for all configuration modes.
+The data CSV defines the input data you wish to feed into the template to produce matching UCA records for all rows in your data CSV for each hour or day as defined.
+The following example has 13 "customers" and can be used as input for all configuration modes (`exact`, `random`, `jitter`, or `allocation`).

-        unit_id,unit_value,unit_allocation
+        element_name,value,allocation
         Sunbank,37,8.5574
         SoftwareCorp,17,0.4091
         "Parts, Inc.",140,10.9955